View All Locations

 “Receiving a diagnosis of dementia may seem overwhelming, but it doesn’t mean one’s life is over,” Ehlers said.
 “There is still a lot of joy that can and should be experienced, and the best success stories from the Memory Clinic are when we see patients return who are truly enjoying life.
 We try to always focus on the positives while also keeping safety in mind.”

-The same services are provided at MercyCare Monticello as are available at Mercy’s Memory Clinic in Cedar Rapids.
+The same services are provided at MercyCare Monticello as are available at Mercy’s Center for Memory Health in Cedar Rapids.
 If you have memory concerns, make an appointment by calling (319) 398-6435 or self-schedule online.